Artotim/namd-restarter/README.md

 ### Disclaimer
 This product comes with no warranty whatsoever.
-This product is not an official NAMD release or have any affiliation to it.
+This product is not an official NAMD release or has any affiliation to it.